Page No. 24

 Q.5.
 Would you agree with the view that the message of universal rights was beset with contradictions?
 Explain.

 - The contradiction that follows in the message of universal rights as per the French Constitution of 1791 was women being completely ignored.
 Women were struggling for equal political rights.
 All the rights at that time were given to men.

-- It could also be said that the declaration of universal rights was a good beginning but it left much to be desired.
+- It could also be said that the declaration of universal rights was a good beginning, but it left much to be desired.
 In this universal rights, the poor were suppressed.

-Ques.6.
+Q.6.
 How would you explain the rise of Napoleon?

-(i) The political instability of the Directory paved the way for the rise of Napoleon Bonaparte Napoleon had achieved glorious victories in wars.
+- The political instability of the Directory paved the way for the rise of Napoleon Bonaparte Napoleon had achieved glorious victories in wars.

-(ii) In 1804, he crowned himself the emperor of France.
+- In 1804, he crowned himself the emperor of France.
 He set out to conquer neighbouring European countries, dispossessing dynasties and creating kingdoms where he placed members of his family.